January 28, 2015

 Lloyd Traven, a speaker at the upcoming Biocontrols 2015 Conference & Tradeshow, was one of the industry’s early adopters of biocontrols in the greenhouse.
 Traven, owner of Peace Tree Farm, is evangelical about the technology as an effective tool for resistance management, as well as improved plant quality that contributes to a grower’s bottom line.

 Biocontrols Can Be Highly Effective With Serious Commitment Says Canadian Grower

 Biocontrols can be very effective when the greenhouse operator makes a serious commitment to using them for integrated pest control.
 See how Parkway Gardens has successfully used biocontrols for the last nine years.

+A journey just over the United States’ border led Cascade Cuts of Bellingham, Wash., to begin using biocontrols.
 Alison Kutz, owner of Cascade Cuts greenhouses, explains the challenges and opportunities brought about with biocontrol implementation.

 Co-owner Maria Kreidermacher explains how biocontrols became a necessity, what growers should look for in suppliers and how to go about assimilating them into application methods.

 January 22, 2014

 Nemasys And Millenium Beneficial Nematodes Provide Biological Insect Control